Constitution of the RDRPS

 Any person may apply to join the Society as an ordinary member by submitting a completed application form to the membership secretary of the Society.
 Applications for membership will be considered by the committee and the committee may decline to accept any application without giving reasons.
 Categories of membership and the annual subscription payable will be decided by the committee and may be altered at any time by the committee.
-Following the standard warning procedure, the committee may withdraw membership from any member of the Society whose conduct is considered inappropriate or detrimental to the good name of the Society or visitors.
+Following the Royal Deeside Railway Preservation Society Code of Conduct, the committee may withdraw membership from any member of the Society whose conduct is considered inappropriate or detrimental to the good name of the Society or visitors.
 The Secretary will notify the member in writing of the decision of the committee.
 The member may appeal against that decision within seven working days by letter to the Secretary.
 The committee will consider any appeal at the next meeting of the committee

 The funds of the Society will be kept in one or more bank accounts at a bank nominated by the committee under the name of the Society.
 Payments shall only be permitted with the authorisation of the committee.
 Any loans made to the Society shall be made on terms agreed to by a sub-committee consisting of Chairman, Vice-Chairman and Treasurer.

 All property and invested funds of the Society shall be received by the committee and invested on behalf of the Society by trustees numbering not less than two and not more than four appointed by